-As was to be expected, the experts involved were capable of describing the position of students coming to their respective country from all the different kind of Bologna Partner Countries.
-They were much less sure about the presumed position of students going from their own country to the different Bologna Partner Countries.
+As was to be expected, the experts involved were in a position to describe the situation of students coming to their respective countries from all the different kinds of Bologna Partner Countries.
+However they were much less sure about the presumed position of students going from their own country to the different Bologna Partner Countries.
 Although this meant that the matrix objective was not reached, it was concluded that the combined knowledge on the position of mobile students and the relevant legal backgrounds shows a thorough overview of the main legal regulations influencing portability of grants and loans as well as measures applied to retrieve loans.
 All regulations identified are summed up in Appendix B to this report.